-Menu/Entry Description Generator new Creates a new generator in the selected supply area.
-New device group Creates a new device group in the supply area.
-Creating variables Automatically creates the minimum required variables for the selected supply area and links them to the suitable properties (on page 27).
-Cut No function at the supply area. Сору Copies the currently-selected supply area.
+Menu/Entry Description Generator new Creates a new generator for the selected supply area.
+Note: Each supply area receives a new Generator node by default.
+Newly-created generators are created as a sub-entry of this node and can be named.
+New device group Creates a new device group for the selected supply area.
+Note: Each supply area receives a consumer group node by default.
+Newly-created devices are created as sub-entries of this node and can be named.
+Create and link variables automatically Automatically creates all variables that are required for the correct calculation of the module.
+The variables created this way are automatically linked to the respective properties (on page 26). Сору Copies the currently-selected supply area.
 You cannot copy more than one supply area at a time (no multi-select).
-Paste It is possible to paste objects of the type Supply area.
+Paste Pastes content from the clipboard.
+Supply area objects can be pasted.
 Delete Deletes the currently-selected supply area.
-You cannot delete more than one supply area at a time (no multi-select).
-Export all as XML Exports all supply areas of the selected grid.
+It is possible to delete several supply areas by means of multi-select.
 Export selected as XML Exports the currently-selected supply area.
 You cannot export more than one supply area at a time (no multi-select).
+Note: Generators or device groups configured in a supply area are not taken into account for this export.
 Import XML Imports objects of the type Supply area.
-Help Opens the online-help for the Load Management module.
+Help Opens online help.